Brobin/mandelb0t/README.md

 There are 256 layers in this rendering of the mandelbrot set, so each color is repeated once every 64 layers.
 Additionally, I added another factor to alternate between dark and light colors, making each layer more distinguishable.

+This algorithm makes it so that there are 64*256^4 (274,877,906,944) possible color combinations for the mandelbrot set, essentially making each one completely unique.

 ### Fork it

 To run it yourself, install the dependencies and then fill out the settings with your own api access keys.